 OPG has and will continue to follow its established Engineering Change Control process for ensuring the design complies with applicable regulatory requirements and that configuration management for the station will be maintained.
-The proposed modifications at Darlington NGS for Co-60 production on all four units include: conversion of non-cobalt adjuster rods to inactive Co-59 adjuster rods, addition of equipment and tooling to facilitate installation of Co-59 adjuster rods, safe removal of the irradiated Co-60 rods during planned outages, and modifications for discharging, storing and processing adjuster rods in the Wet Cask Handling Bay of the Irradiated Fuel Bay (IFB) in the West

-&lt;sup>1 Processing refers to the harvesting activities to prepare and package the Co-60 bundles in the Nordion supplied shipping packages for shipment to Nordion's processing facility in Kanata, Ontario.
+The proposed modifications at Darlington NGS for Co-60 production on all four units include: conversion of non-cobalt adjuster rods to inactive Co-59 adjuster rods, addition of equipment and tooling to facilitate installation of Co-59 adjuster rods, safe removal of the irradiated Co-60 rods during planned outages, and modifications for discharging, storing and processing1 adjuster rods in the Wet Cask Handling Bay of the Irradiated Fuel Bay (IFB) in the West shipping packages for shipment to Nordion's processing facility in Kanata, Ontario.
 This word is used multiple times in the LIA with the above context and is not related to NSCA's prescribed term of 'processing'.